Last Updated on April 28, 2026

 Indoor Rollerskating: Rollerstop is a rollerskating disco which is ideal for teens especially on a rainy day.
 There are rollerskating sessions and themed events for everybody here.
 Friendly staff can help you get started.
 Disco lights and upbeat music make rollerskating extra fun.

-Football Stadium Tour
+Football Stadium Tour of Ibrox or Celtic Park

 There is also a Rangers Museum where you can explore the rich history of the club and includes interactive activities.